-Although teff is not without its challenges, it has a fit and can perform well in certain situations.
-It can fit into short-water situations or when large amounts of forage are needed to be produced in a short amount of time with minimal inputs.
 In general, teff performs similarly in New Mexico as it does in other parts of the West; however, with high temperatures and prevailing irrigation limitations, yields tend to be more modest (3-4 tons/ac) than those reported for cooler regions (over 5-6 tons/ac).
-Higher yields may be obtained in the more southerly reaches of the Southwest with longer growing seasons and more cuttings and if irrigation is not limiting.
-Also, we found that non-fiber carbohydrates tend to be higher than values reported elsewhere.
-Evidence now exists that shows teff will accumulate toxic levels of nitrate under droughty conditions in the region.
+Higher yields may be obtained in the more southerly reaches of the state with longer growing seasons and more cuttings and if irrigation is not limiting.
 Weed control early is critical to good stand establishment and yield of quality hay.
-Earlier planting in the Southwest may allow for improved teff competition prior to the primary weed germination window but late frosts are a concern with this method.
+Earlier planting may allow for improved teff competition prior to the primary weed germination window but late frosts are a concern with this method.
 Nutritive value can be quite variable depending on cut and management; however, overall teff quality can be excellent and certainly comparable to or better than some cool-season grass hays such as tall fescue, which is common in New Mexico.
-In times of large supplies and low hay prices, having a high-demand alternative grass hay such as teff available for horse owners could improve marketability and profits for producers willing to try something different or diversify their operations.